Baby Snakes: History

-The film was first released on videocassette in 1983 in two forms.
-The complete edition was priced at $200 and was aimed at rental stores.
-A 90-minute edited version was available to the general public at a more reasonable "sell-through" price of $59.98.
-Both editions sold out quickly.
+The film was first released on videocassette in 1983 in a 90-minute edited version with a "sell-through" price of $59.98.
+This coincided with the original vinyl release of the soundtrack album.
+The complete 2-hour 45-minute version of the film was released as a double videocassette in 1987, with the soundtrack album being issued on CD around the same time.
+The full version retailed at $200 and was aimed at rental stores.
+Both the 1983 and 1987 editions sold out quickly.

-After many years of being "out of print" Baby Snakes was released on DVD on December 9, 2003, by Eagle Vision United States in its complete unedited form.
+Baby Snakes was released on DVD on December 9, 2003, by Eagle Vision United States in its complete unedited form.
 This version has a four channel Surround sound mix included.
 The surround mix was created by Zappa for theatrical showings in 1979 but not previously available on home video.
-This DVD was also the first time that the film was widely distributed to the public, rather than directly from Zappa.
+This DVD was also the first time that the film was widely distributed to the public.